 Located at Eastmark, Steadfast Farm is Mesa’s newest Fresh Foodie Trail offering.
 This two-acre bio-intensive market farm grows certified organic fruits, vegetables and flowers, and raises pastured poultry for eggs year-round.
 The farm prides itself in focusing on honest organic farming practices.
 Check out the Farm Store and stock up on your produce when you visit the farm!

 Stop #5: Agritopia

-Agritopia is a thriving sustainable community centered around an urban farm.
-The design of Agritopia is intended to breakdown traditional barriers and to encourage formation of real community among people of varied backgrounds.
+Agritopia is a thriving, sustainable community centered around an urban farm.
+The design of Agritopia is intended to breakdown traditional barriers and encourage formation of real community among people of varied backgrounds.
 Located within the community is Joe's Farm Grill - a 60's era mid-century modern diner that was originally the Johnston family's ranch-style home (also featured on Diners, Drive-Ins and Dives).
 Adjacent from the Farm Grill, is The Coffee shop and Barnone: a craftsman community.

 Barnone is a community for skilled craftsmen to make and sell their handcrafted goods.
-There, visitors will find twelve of Arizona's best makers, ranging from woodworkers to experimental winemakers, restaurateurs and more.
-When you explore Barnone, keep any eye out for these artisan businesses: Uprooted Kitchen (plant based eatery), Fire & Brimstone (wood-fired cookery), 12 West Brewing (nano-brewery), Garage East (winery and experimentation in fermentation).
+Here, visitors will find twelve of Arizona's best makers, ranging from woodworkers to experimental winemakers, restaurateurs and more.
+When you explore Barnone, keep any eye out for these artisan businesses: Uprooted Kitchen (plant-based eatery), Fire & Brimstone (wood-fired cookery), 12 West Brewing (nano-brewery), Garage East (winery and experimentation in fermentation).
 In Addition, the Barnone also has two machine shops, a salon, woodworking, letterpress, and the Farm Store that sells the produce from the farm.